 **EDC Certificate Program is unique within the Western region of the United States, and offers residents of eligible WICH-participating states a tuition benefit via the Western Regional Graduate Program.
 For more information about the WICHE WRGP, please visit http://www.wiche.edu/wrgp Students who believe that they are eligible for this program should note this on the online application by marking the appropriate checkbox in the Background Information section of the online application – see the Supplemental Information section.
 The Tuition Classification division of the Office of the Registrar requires significant documentation is required to verify eligibility.

 7. International applicants must provide TOEFL or IELTS scores if English is not their native language.
 This requirement is waived if the applicant has completed at least one year of full time study at an English speaking university, or at an institution in a country where English is the native language at the time they apply, and within two years from their desired admission term.
 Non-native English speakers only should provide certification of adequate spoken and written English.
-A TOEFL score greater than 600 (paper-based) or 100 (internet-based), 250 (computer-based) or 100 (internet-based) is desired.
+A TOEFL score greater than 600 (paper-based) or 100 (internet-based) or an IELTA score of 7 or above, is desired.
 Equivalently, 1+ years (evidenced by transcripts) of prior instruction at a U.S. university or at a university in a country with English as one of its official languages may suffice.

 Please visit department web page for additional information on graduate admission requirements, procedures, and individual areas of study.

 All applicants that apply by January 31, 2015 and have submitted GRE scores, transcripts, and letters of recommendation by that date will be automatically considered for teaching assistantship and research assistantships.
 However, the process is extremely competitive and applying to or being admitted to the program does not guarantee support.

 University of Colorado Boulder